facelessuser/wcmatch/docs/src/markdown/glob.md

 By default, `globmatch` and `globfilter` do not operate on the file system.
 This is to allow you to process paths from any source, even paths that are not on your current system.
 So if you are trying to explicitly match a directory with a pattern such as `*/`, your path must end with a slash (`my_directory/`) to be recognized as a directory.
 It also won't be able to evaluate whether a directory is a symlink or not as it will have no way of checking.

-If you would like for `globmatch` (or `globfilter`) to operate on your current filesystem paths directly, simply pass in the [`REALPATH`](#globrealpath) flag, and the path to be matched analyzed, applying directory and symlink context and match the path the same way that `glob` or `iglob` would match the path.
+If you would like for `globmatch` (or `globfilter`) to operate on your current filesystem directly, simply pass in the [`REALPATH`](#globrealpath) flag.
+When enabled, the path under consideration will be analyzed and will use that context to determine if the file exists, if it is a directory, or if it has symlinks that should not be matched by `GLOBSTAR`.

 #### `glob.globfilter`